ResidentMario/fcimporter/README.md

 Unfortunately debugging remains poorly implemented, however, and this will not generate as much useful information as it ought to.
 Beautiful debugging is on the to-do list.

-Finally, instead of running on the most recent findable page you can you run on a subpage of your choosing (but be aware of the limitations discussed in the section below).
+Instead of running on the most recent findable page you can you run on a subpage of your choosing (but be aware of the limitations discussed in the section below).
 For instance:

     run FC-Importer.py -p "Wikipedia:Goings-on/March 2, 2014"

+By default the script throws the content at my sandbox, "User:Resident Mario/sandbox", for testing purposes.
+To have the script splash the proper Signpost subpage instead, use the "-t" parameter:

+    run FC-Importer.py -t "Wikipedia:Wikipedia Signpost/2015-06-17/Featured_content

 And of course you can combine these two options in one execution: